Carotid Artery Stenting Coverage Policies

 - Carotid artery stenting without embolic protection is not covered by Medicare.
 The ENROUTE Transcarotid NPS used in TCAR procedures provides flow reversal embolic protection, and therefore is defined as carotid artery stenting with embolic protection.

-- Medicare will only cover TCAR in facilities certified to have met CMS’s minimum facility standards for performing carotid artery stenting, which include local credentialing requirements.
+- Medicare will only cover TCAR in facilities that have met CMS’s minimum facility standards for performing carotid artery stenting.
 A list of certified facilities is viewable here and more information on the certification process is here.

 - Claims billed under a Category B IDE (identified by a six-digit IDE number preceded by a “G,” e.g., G123456); or a billed under an FDA-approved post-approval study (identified by a six digit PMA number preceded by a “P,” e.g., P123456) are not subject to the approved facility list.